szirpe/drone-delivery/README.md

 # SkyReach Drone Delivery

-This repository contains a simple demo website for a drone delivery business.
+This repository contains a simple demo website for SkyReach, an early-stage drone delivery company focused on lightweight skincare products.

 ## Website

 Open `index.html` in your browser to see the landing page.
-Update `script.js` with your deployed Google Apps Script URL so form submissions reach your backend.
+The order form posts to a Google Apps Script endpoint defined in `script.js`.

 ## Google Apps Script

-The script under `backend/appsscript.gs` expects JSON data with the following fields:
+The backend expects JSON data with the following fields:

 - `name`
 - `email`
-- `location`
+- `product`
 - `notes`

-When a request is received, it sends an order confirmation to the customer and notifies the site owner about the request.
+When a request is received, it sends an order confirmation to the customer and notifies the site owner about the order.